Updated on: 11/13/2019

-There have been two high-profile drunken driving accidents in the Puget Sound area in the past couple of weeks.
+There have been two high-profile car accidents in the Puget Sound area caused by drunk drivers over the past couple of weeks.
 The first, an already-highly-publicized crash in the Wedgwood area in which Mark Mullan was driving drunk and crashed his Chevy pickup truck into a family of pedestrians, two of whom were killed.
 In the other, Michael Robertson was driving the wrong way on Highway 520 and crashed his Ford Explorer into a vehicle driven by Morgan Fick Williams, killing her.

 Naturally, the fact that these crashes both involved a driver who was significantly impaired by alcohol – in addition to the fact that they both occurred about a week apart from one another – led to multiple conversations about drunk driving and whether Washington state’s DUI laws are tough enough.